POWL-CZ/Tyre_Size_Converter/README.md

-# Tyre_Size_Converter
+# Tyre Size Converter
-Converts tyre dimensions from Inches to Metric and vice versa
+Converts tyre dimensions from Inches to Metric system and vice versa